-How to Get A Smooth-Feeling Face: Your Guide to Facial Exfoliation
+How to Get Smooth-Feeling Skin: Your Guide to Facial Exfoliation

-Similar to body exfoliation, your complexion may benefit from facial exfoliation 1-2 times a week—depending on your skin type and the type of facial exfoliator that you choose to use.
-If you’re new to facial exfoliation, you may want to start by exfoliating the skin once a week and working your way up to two—if your skin type permits.
-For more information on how often you should exfoliate your skin, click here.
+It’s typically recommended to exfoliate two to three times a week, depending on your skin type and the type of facial exfoliation that you use.
+If you’re new to the practice, you may want to start by exfoliating the skin once a week and work your way up to more frequently.
+For more on how often you should exfoliate your skin, click here.

-No matter which type of exfoliator you pick you’ll want to use them in a gentle, upward circular motion and follow the instructions on the product.
+No matter which type of exfoliator you pick — physical or chemical —, you’ll want to use them in a gentle, upward circular motion and follow the instructions on the product.
 Keep reading to see which products we recommend for facial exfoliation.

 After you’ve exfoliated, it’s hydration time.
 Reach for a moisturizer formulated for your skin type and gently massage it onto your complexion in upward circular motions until evenly distributed.
 This helps to provide hydration to the surface of your skin after cleansing and exfoliating.

 While exfoliating your skin can reveal new, more radiant-looking skin that was hiding underneath all of that dead skin cell buildup, those new cells can be sensitive to sunlight.
 This is why it’s so important to be diligent about applying and reapplying sunscreen with broad-spectrum SPF.
 If daily SPF use isn’t already a habit, it’s time to make it one.
 To take your sun protection a step further, wear protective clothing prior to heading outdoors and seek shade when possible.

 The Difference Between Chemical vs. Physical Exfoliation